padok-team/Padok-Stack/monitoring/README.md

 ## :chart_with_upwards_trend: Dashboards

+_All the following dashboards can be exposed behind an ingress.
+All the corresponding pods have associated services that can be configured in the values files (see [installation instructions](#construction-Installation))_

 Grafana has a main dashboard to visualize metrics collected by prometheus.
 It can be accessed with port-forward at [localhost:3000](http://localhost:3000) after running:
   ```shell
   $ kubectl --namespace monitoring port-forward $(kubectl get pods --namespace monitoring -l "app=grafana" -o jsonpath="{.items[0].metadata.name}") 3000